myselfswastikmishra/TechTribe-final/README.md

 ### 1. Contact Form (Discord Notification)
 -   **Frontend:** `src/app/contact/ContactForm.tsx`
 -   **Backend Logic:** `src/app/contact/actions.ts`
 -   **How it works:** When a user submits the form, the `sendDirectMessage` function in `actions.ts` is called.
-It formats the data and sends it directly to the Discord channel specified by your `DISCORD_WEBHOOK_URL`.
+It formats the data and sends it directly to the Discord channel specified by your `DISCORD_WEBHOOK_URL` environment variable.

 ### 2. "Start a Chapter" Form (Genkit AI)
 -   **Frontend:** `src/app/chapters/ChapterApplicationForm.tsx`